everx-labs/samples/solidity/README.md

 This sample shows usage of different types of currency transactions and usage of a fallback function.

-Call "Giver.transferToAddress(address payable destination, uint amount)" or "Giver.do_tvm_transfer(address payable remote_addr, uint128 grams_value, bool bounce, uint16 sendrawmsg_flag)" to perform a currency transaction.
+Call "Giver.transferToAddress(address payable destination, uint amount)" or "Giver.do_tvm_transfer(address payable remote_addr, uint128 ton_value, bool bounce, uint16 sendrawmsg_flag)" to perform a currency transaction.

 Call "Giver.transferToCrashContract(address payable destination, uint amount)" to implement a crash during transaction.
 That will cause an exception in [CrashContract](https://github.com/tonlabs/samples/blob/master/solidity/7_CrashContract.sol) and Giver's contract fallback function calling.